nirmaldalmia/information-retrieval/README.md

 LinksCrawler.py | Fetches the links on a page, adds them to a queue, visits them one by one and adds to a visited list.
 This process is looped until the queue is empty
 LinksAndTextCrawler.py | Added functionality to fetch and print the text on the webpage Tokenize.py | Added tokenization of text on the webpage.
-Currently, limited to the text in 'p' tags only
+Currently, limited to the text in 'p' tags only InvertedIndex.py | A dictionary based inverted index to store the tokens and their corresponding links